mattn/anko/README.md

 # Note

-Please note that the language and API may change at any time so be very weary of using in production
+Please note that the master branch is not stable,  the language and API may change at any time.

-I will merge breaking changes into master branch often.
-So please use tagged branch if you want to use stable.
+To mitigate breaking changes, please use tagged branches.
+New tagged branches will be created for breaking changes.